allen0lee/sei/README.md

 To-do items:
 1. Allow players to customize their token (X, O, name, picture, avatar etc)
-2. Keep track of multiple game rounds with a win counter
-3. Allow game customizable options, time limits, board size, game rounds, name & profiles etc
+2. Allow game customizable options, time limits, board size, name & profiles etc
-4. Use timers to display "waiting..." messages while users are waiting to be matched
+3. Use timers to display "waiting..." messages while users are waiting to be matched
-5. Player VS AI
+4. Player VS AI
-6. CSS effects, animations
+5. CSS effects, animations
-7. Use LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+6. Use LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
-8. Use web audio API and add sound effects
+7. Use web audio API and add sound effects